JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 "I want to be the world champion"

 And I was absolutely not getting it.
-I knew that 80% of them have near to zero chance at ever becoming a world champion If there is such a low chance and it is this hard then why even try and set such unreal goals?
+I knew that 80% of them have near to zero chance at ever becoming a world champion.
+If there is such a low chance and it is this hard then why even try and set such unreal goals?

 And that was my vibe.

-Long story short the end of my highschool studies were getting closer and closer
+Long story short, the end of my highschool studies was getting closer and closer

 I didn't know what I want to do next
 I had no motivation